 - Major (X.0) and minor (X.1) new version releases replace previous versions.
-For example, you can install Vantage 7.1 to upgrade from Vantage 6.3 or 7.0. - Update Packs are sometimes issued between releases.
-Update packs are added to your existing software version to provide small new features and fix bugs. - ComponentPacs are software libraries that are included in your existing Vantage software to define the operation of a particular Vantage service or action.
-Telestream may send out new componentpacs at any time to fix or upgrade that particular Vantage service or action.
+For example, you can install Vantage 8.0 to upgrade from Vantage 7.1 or 7.2. - Update Packs are sometimes issued between releases.
+Update packs are added to your existing Vantage domain to provide small new features and fix bugs. - ComponentPacs that are included in your Vantage domain define the operation of a particular Vantage service or action.
+Telestream may send out new Component-Pacs at any time to fix or upgrade a specific Vantage service or action.